jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [Domain 3](#domain3-top) **Security Architecture and Engineering**

 You may find this domain to be more technical than others, and if you have experience woring in a security engineering role you likely have an advantage.
 If not, allocate extra time to this domain to ensure you have a good understanding of the topics
+- **Algorithm**: a mathmatical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
+- **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
+- **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
+- **Collision**: occurs when a hash function generates the same output for different inputs
+- **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
+- **Cryptographic Hash function**: process or function that transforms an input plaintext into a unique value called a hash (or hash value); note that they do not use cryptographic algorithms, as hashes are one-way functions where it's infeasible to determine the plaintext; Message digests are an example of cryptographic hash
+- **Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
+- **Cryptosystem**: complete set of hardware, software, communictions elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions
+- **Cryptovariables(s)**: parameters associated with a particular cryptogrphic algorithm; e.g. block size, key length and number of iterations
+- **Decoding**: the reverse process from encoding, converting the encoded message back to plaintext format
+- **Decryption**: the reverse process from encryption
+- **Encoding**: action of changing a message or set of info into another format through the use of code; unlike encryption, encoded info can still be read by anyone with knowledge of the encoding process
+- **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
+- **Frequency analysis**: form of cryptanalys that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space
+- **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
+- **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permis the reliable encyrption and decryption of the message
+- **Key pair**: matching set of one public and one private key
+- **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval
+- **Key generation**: the process of creating a new encryption/decryption key
+- **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
+- **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password
+- **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient
+- **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
+- **Plaintext**: message or data in its readable form, not turned into a secret
+- **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
+- **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
+- **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption
+- **Substitution cipher**: encryption/decription process using subsitution
+- **Symmetric encryption**: process that uses the same key (or a simple transformation of it) for both encryption/decryption
+- **Transposition cypher**: encryption/decription process using transposition
+- **VESDA**: very early smoke detection process (air sensing device brand name)
+- **Work factor**: amount of effort necessary to break a cryptographic system, measured in elapsed time

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)